ApolloAuto/apollo/docs/specs/dreamview_usage_table.md

 Dreamview is a web application that
 1. visualizes the current output of relevant autonomous driving modules, e.g. planning trajectory, car localization, chassis status, etc.
-2. provides human-machine interface for user to view hardware status, turn on/off of modules, and start the autonomous driving car.
+2. provides human-machine interface for users to view hardware status, turn on/off of modules, and start the autonomous driving car.
 3. provides debugging tools, such as PnC Monitor to efficiently track module issues.